malaria-atlas-project/malariaAtlas/README.md

 This now includes our new global rasters for Plasmodium falciparum and P. vivax.

 Please note that the new global rasters for PfPR is named "Plasmodium falciparum PR2 - 10" while the older, Africa only rasters are called "Plasmodium falciparum PR2-10".
+Similarly the new P. falciparum incidence rasters are called "Plasmodium  falciparum  Incidence." with double spaces and a full stop.
 We're going to work out a better naming convention soon!

 Overview
 ========